exercism/legacy-docs/contributing-to-language-tracks/improving-consistency-across-tracks.md

 ## Extracting Canonical Test Data

-Each of the exercises in the [common pool of exercises][x-common-exercises] can have a `canonical-data.json` file alongside the other files defining the exercise:
+Each of the exercises in the [common pool of exercises][problem-specifications-exercises] can have a `canonical-data.json` file alongside the other files defining the exercise:

 ```